The Hike To The Grand Teton's Lower Saddle

 The Grand Teton rises about 7035 ft above the valley floor.

 The typical summer approach starts at the Lupine Meadows Trailhead.
-During the winter season, climbers and skiers start at the Taggart Lake Trailhead and most use backcountry skis to access Garnet Canyon.
-There are other ways to get into Garnet Canyon but those two are the most common.
+During the winter season, climbers and skiers start at the Taggart Lake Trailhead and use backcountry skis to access Garnet Canyon.
+There are other ways to get into Garnet Canyon but those are the most common.

 Water